mterwill/mterwill.com/content/posts/the-many-meanings-of-the-dot.md

 ### DNS
 In DNS, even though you don't see it, fully qualified domain names actually end with a dot. `www.google.com` is actually `www.google.com.`.
-The reason for this is that DNS resolution works recursively; the authoritative answer for
+The reason for this is that DNS resolution works recursively.
+The authoritative answer for

 > What is www.google.com's IP address?